Service lead: to be confirmed

-If the patient feels unable to wait, s/he (or the psychologist) can contact Kimberly Farrell, Chronic Pain secretary, on 020 7288 5353 (email@example.com ) and ask Kimberly to inform the most recently seen chronic pain health professional of this request for a referral.
+If a patient feels unable to wait, they (or the psychologist) can contact the Chronic Pain secretary, on 020 7288 3929 and ask them to inform the most recently seen chronic pain health professional of this request for a referral.
 This health professional can then make this referral (unless there are clear reasons why s/he thinks this is not appropriate).

-On receipt of the referral form, we write to invite people to an initial information session.
+On receipt of the referral form, we telephone patients to acknowledge their referral.
 Here we discuss our approach to pain management and the options on offer, inviting patients to opt in or out of the service at this point.

 We then invite patients to an initial assessment appointment to discuss their difficulties in more depth, prior to offering 1:1 sessions, the Pain Management Programme or an onward referral if appropriate.
-The target wait time for an assessment appointment following attendance at our Information Session is within 4 weeks – the target wait for treatment following this is within 12 weeks after assessment.
+The target wait time for an assessment appointment following an opt-in call is within 6 weeks – the target wait for treatment following this is within 12 weeks after assessment.